-If the District shall be unable to satisfy the conditions to the Underwriter's obligations contained in this Purchase Agreement or if the Underwriter's obligations shall be terminated for any reason permitted by this Purchase Agreement, this Purchase Agreement may be cancelled by the Underwriter at, or at any time prior to, the time of Closing.
-Notice of such cancellation shall be given to the County and the District in writing, or by telephone or telegraph, confirmed in writing.
-Notwithstanding any provision herein to the contrary, the performance of any and all obligations of the County and the District hereunder and the performance of any and all conditions contained herein for the benefit of the Underwriter may be waived by the Underwriter in writing in its sole discretion.
+If the District shall be unable to satisfy the conditions to the Underwriter' obligations contained in this Purchase Agreement or if the Underwriter's obligations shall be terminated for any reason permitted by this Purchase Agreement, this Purchase Agreement may be cancelled by the Underwriter at, or at any time prior to, the time of Closing.
+Notice of such cancellation shall be given to the District in writing, or by telephone or telegraph, confirmed in writing.
+Notwithstanding any provision herein to the contrary, the performance of any and all obligations of the District hereunder and the performance of any and all conditions contained herein for the benefit of the Underwriter may be waived by the Underwriter in writing in its sole discretion.

-Section 15.
+Section 12.
 Conditions to Obligations of the District.
-The performance by the County and the District of their obligations is conditioned upon (a) the performance by the Underwriter of their obligations hereunder, and (b) receipt by the County, the District and the Underwriter of opinions and certificates being delivered at the Closing by persons and entities other than the District.
+The performance by the District of its obligations is conditioned upon (a) the performance by the Underwriter of its obligations hereunder, and (b) receipt by the District and the Underwriter of opinions and certificates being delivered at the Closing by persons and entities other than the District.

-Section 16.
+Section 13.
 Expenses.
-Except as herein described, all expenses and costs of the District incident to the performance of its obligations in connection with the authorization, execution, sale and delivery of the Bonds to the Underwriter shall be paid for by the District from proceeds of the Bonds including, without limitation: (a) the cost of the preparation and reproduction of the Resolutions; (b) the fees and disbursements of Bond Counsel and Disclosure Counsel; (c) the cost of the preparation, printing and delivery of the Bonds; (d) the fees, if any, for Bond ratings, including all necessary travel expenses; (e) the cost of the printing and distribution of the Preliminary Official Statement and Official Statement; (f) the initial fees of the Paying Agent; (g) the fees and disbursements of the District's financial advisor; (i) County costs and expenses, if any, and (i) all other fees and expenses incident to the issuance and sale of the Bonds, except for as provided below.
+Except as herein described, all expenses and costs of the District incident to the performance of its obligations in connection with the authorization, execution, sale and delivery of the Bonds to the Underwriter shall be paid for by the District from proceeds of the Bonds including, without limitation: (a) the cost of the preparation and reproduction of the Resolution; (b) the fees and disbursements of Bond Counsel and Disclosure Counsel; (c) the fees and disbursements related to the escrow verification report; (d) the cost of the preparation, printing and delivery of the Bonds; (e) the fees, if any, for Bond ratings, including all necessary travel expenses; (f) the cost of the printing and distribution of the Preliminary Official Statement and Official Statement; (g) the initial fees of the Paying Agent and Escrow Agent; (h) the fees and disbursements of the Municipal Advisor and (i) all other fees and expenses incident to the issuance and sale of the Bonds.